Manufacturing Engineer Jobs at Google with Visa Sponsorship

 Which visa types does Google commonly use for Manufacturing Engineers?

 Google sponsors H-1B visas for most international Manufacturing Engineers.
-Australian nationals may qualify for the E-3 visa, while nationals of Chile and Singapore may be eligible for the H-1B1.
+Australian nationals may qualify for the E-3 visa, while nationals of Chile and Singapore may be eligible for the H-1B1 visa.
 Both the E-3 and H-1B1 are cap-exempt, which means they're not subject to the annual H-1B lottery and can often be processed on a faster timeline.

 What qualifications does Google expect for Manufacturing Engineer roles?